pquiring/QSharp/readme.txt

  - NullPointerExceptions are checked
  - not all C# features are supported (reflection, properties, operators, etc.)
  - classlib is a work in progress
- - there are currently some bugs in Roslyn that make this project unuseable
-   - bug 22905
-   - bug 22931

 Compiling: